djrochford/fsa/README.md

 #### Properties
 An NFA instance has the following properties:
-  1. `transition_function`, the transition function of the NFA specified as a dictionary.
-Equal to the dictionary you passed in on instantiation, if that's how the NFA instance was created;
+  1. `transition_function`, the transition function of the NFA.
+Equal to the mapping you passed in on instantiation, if that's how the NFA instance was created;
   2. `states`, the set of states of the NFA.
-Inferred from the transition-function parameter on instantiation, if that's how the NFA instance was created;
+Inferred from the `transition_function` argument on instantiation, if that's how the NFA instance was created;
   3. `alphabet`, the set of symbols that appear in the language of the NFA.
-Inferred from the transition-function on instantion, if that's how the nfa instance was created;
+Inferred from the `transition_function` on instantion, if that's how the NFA instance was created;
   4. `start_state`, the start state of the NFA.
-Equal to the start-start parameter you passed in on instantiation, if that's how the NFA instance was created;
+Equal to the `star_start` argument you passed in on instantiation, if that's how the NFA instance was created;
   5. `accept_states`, the set of the nfa's accept-states.
-Equal to the accept_state parameter you passed in on instantiation, it that's how the NFA instance was created.
+Equal to the `accept_state` parameter you passed in on instantiation, it that's how the NFA instance was created.

-Each of the above are accessible using a `get` method, of the form `get_[PROPERTY]`.
-For example `my_nfa.get_transition_function()` returns a copy of my_nfa's transition function.
+All properties are immutable.
+Accessing the `transition_function` will return a dict, but it will be a copy of the NFA's transition function;
+mutating it will not affect the NFA's transition function.

 #### Operators